cybercena/Smoking/README.md

 4. Run with sudo privileges : ``sudo ./smoking.sh``

 ## Notes:
-you can directly install smokeping by using command ```sudo apt install smokeping```  or you can install it by selecting option to install smokeping from smoking script, if you are using debian based system or your system's package manager provide smokeping by default.
+all the distros that support ``apt`` can directly install smokeping using the install options from Smoking's GUI.
+This scripts is written specially focusing kalilinux user and debian based system.

 ![smokeping ko screenshot](image.png)